Gigatronic/autoGreenHouse/README.md

 IEC 61439-1 / 2 — Low-voltage Switchgear and Controlgear Assemblies
 IEC 60364 — Electrical Installations of Buildings
 EN 60730 / IEC 60730 — Automatic Electrical Controls

+## Electrical Drawings
+The electrical drawings for the setup has beeen done by using EasyEDA.
+You can get a free account provided that the schematics are open source.
+The schematics can be found in the PDF file.
+The drawings contain a circuirt breaker and residuel current for current overflow to comply with IEC standards:
+        - IEC 60898-1 Electrical accessories – Circuit-breakers for overcurrent protection for household and similar installations
+        - Leakage protection (RCD / RCBO) IEC 61009-1

 ## 3D model of box
 The high powered AC 240 Volts is